Intensive Housing Management

 What is 'Intensive Housing Management'?

-Intensive Housing Management is a term used to describe the services provided by a supported housing landlord, which differentiates it from a general needs landlord.
+Intensive Housing Management is a term used to describe the services provided by a supported housing landlord, differentiating it from a general needs landlord.
 The services are provided to ensure the ongoing viability of the tenancy with respect to the needs of the tenant.